dibesh7381/note-app/README.md

 - ✅ LocalStorage persistence
 - ✅ Fully responsive design (Mobile & Desktop)
 - ✅ Automatic **date & time** added when a note is created or updated
+- ✅ Form validation for note title and content (required + minimum length)

 ---